albond/UnivF2Law/README.md

 - To ensure the project runs smoothly, please create the following subdirectories at the root of the repository.
 These folders are required for input/output during data processing and model execution:
 <pre>
 <project-root>/
-├── CoRe/       # Stores raw or processed simulation data from CoRe ├── data/       # Contains preprocessed datasets or intermediate files ├── figs/       # Output directory for generated figures and plots ├── results/    # Stores results and final output files
+├── CoRe/       # Downloaded HDF5 files from numerical simulations
+├── data/       # Processed simulation data
+├── figs/       # All publication-ready figures
+├── results/    # Model parameters, metrics, and statistical analyses
 </project-root>
 </pre>